wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   > For simplicity, we assume priority annotations are not inferred, but provided as an input to type checking.
 However, for any term, priorities can be inferred, e.g., by using the topological ordering of the directed graph where the vertices are the priority meta-variables and the edges are the inequality constraints between the priority meta-variables in the typing derivation.

-  @wenkokke: Add an explanation to the type of pure functions.
-  @elektra85: wen address your own comment above.

 - About top and bottom on lolli: aren’t they used counter standard usage?
 I.e., shouldn’t the greatest upper bound be top?
 After all the priorities on the sequent are joined.

   The authors: In the paper we have the following sentence.